ondat/documentation/docs/concepts/portal/applications.md

 linkTitle: "Applications Page Reference"
 ---

-The __Applications__ tab displays all of your applications including the undeployed.
+The __Applications__ tab displays all of your applications.
 For a detailed explanation of the view, refer to the table below: